 Visit Gottlieb's website.

-Sue Anne Hoyt earned a degree in sociology and took some art training at the University of South Florida, then later Hoyt attended Maine College of Art for her BFA in painting.
-Back in Alabama she received her MFA from Auburn University.
+Sue Anne Hoyt was born in Montgomery, Alabama, and raised in Tampa, FLorida.
+After earning a degree in sociology and some art training at the University of South Florida, Hoyt attended Maine College of Art and earned her B.F.A. in painting.
+Back in Alabama, she received her M.F.A. from Auburn University.

 In this second, and most wonderful, phase of life, Carrie Jacobson devotes herself to painting, to art, to the joy of bringing color and joy and light to her life and the lives of the people who see and buy her paintings.